AswathyRajM/GSIV23_Aswathy_Raj/README.md

   npm test
 ```

-## Successful Tasks

-✔️  State Management using ReduxToolkit

-✔️ Implemented design according to attached UI specs using React Components

-✔️ Implemented Infinite scrolling

-✔️  Routing

-✔️  API Integration

-✔️  Code structuring

-✔️  Performance

-✔️ Movie searching using debounce technique

-✔️  Responsive design

-✔️  Automated unit Testing using Jest and React Testing library

-✔️  Error logging for APIs

-✔️ PWA

-✔️ Installable app with offline request caching

 ## I'm mostly proud of..

 ✔️ **Responsive app implemented according to attached UI design**

 I believe my ability to implementation of the responsive design to be a strong demonstration of my proficiency.I carefully followed the attached UI design to ensure that the application is mobile responsive.

 ✔️ **PWA implementation**

 Implementation of PWA is a major accomplishment, demonstrating my ability to learn new skills quickly.

 ✔️ **Searching using debounce technique**

 I learned and applied the debounce technique to the search functionality, allowing for more efficient searches.